Hauriseu/Tartagiarex/README.md

 • With ppl, unless i do it  •
 • first.
 I also don't have  •
 • many friends, and i don't •
-• need more, they are ever- •
+• need more, they are everything •
-• -ything for me, and i     •
+• for me, and i             •
 • will not replace them.    •
 °_·-_·-_·-_·-_·-_·-_·-_·-_·-°
 ▪️◾◼️▪️◾◼️▪️◾◼️▪️◾◼️◾▪️
  🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️

 📃 - I like to just play games in my free time.

 🗒️ - I also have three dogs!
 Their names are Morax, Collumbina and Kuba.

 💐 - I have an crush, not an lover.. but i wish.

 🧬 - I'm 20 years old by now.

-I'm horribly scared of not begin enough

-I also have diagnosed anxiety + fear of clowns.